 10 Surprises Associated With Aging

-Although aging is a natural part of life, you will not give consideration to aging until your body begins to experience the effects of aging.
+These 10 surprises associated with aging may be shocking.
+Although aging is a natural part of life, many of us do not not give consideration to aging until our bodies begins to experience the effects of aging.
 In this youth focused culture you might get caught up with the idea of remaining young forever and fail to consideration the surprises associated with aging.
 Ask your grandparents about aging.
 My guess is they have advice and wisdom to offer about the benefits and surprises of aging.
 Below is a list of what you might hear: